mantidproject/mantid/docs/source/interfaces/Indirect Fitting.rst

 bu ticking the `See full function` box, displays the generic function browser in which any function model can be specified.
 This generic browser functions in a very similar way to the one in :ref:`Multi-dataset Fitting Interface <Multi-dataset-Fitting-Interface>`.

-Parameters may be tied by right-clicking on a parameter and selecting either 'Tie > To Function' when creating a tie to a parameter of the same name in a different function or by selecting 'Tie > Custom Tie' to tie to parameters of different names and for providing mathematical expressions.
+Parameters may be tied by right-clicking on a parameter and selecting either 'Tie > To Function' to tie the parameter to a parameter of the same name in a different function, or by selecting 'Tie > Custom Tie' to tie to parameters of different names and for providing mathematical expressions.
 Parameters can be constrained by right-clicking and using the available options under 'Constrain'.